NVIDIA/NeMo-Skills/docs/evaluation/speech-audio.md

-# Speech and Audio Understanding
+# Speech & Audio

-This section details how to evaluate speech and audio understanding benchmarks, testing models' ability to understand and reason about audio content including speech, music, and environmental sounds.
+This section details how to evaluate speech and audio benchmarks, including understanding tasks that test models' ability to reason about audio content (speech, music, environmental sounds) and ASR tasks for transcription.

 ## Supported benchmarks